Iyad87/SpringMVCWeather/README.md

 * I'm refreshing my SpringMVC memory so I may not be using all the latest bells/whistles from Spring.
 * This built using Eclipse Neon on Ubuntu.
 It was NOT tested on Windows since I don't have a windows laptop anymore.
 * I'm MAVEN novice (I used ANT 4+ years ago) so I may have some things incorrect there.
-* The HTML generated from JSP is super basic HTML/TABLE.
-I may extend this to use a Javascript MVC framework at a later date.
+* The HTML used is simple Angular using bootstrap layout stuff.
+Can extend this at a later date.
 * To perform city/state to latitude/longitude lookup I integrated with the Google Map REST API
 * To perform all forecast lookups I integrated with the Forecast.io weather REST API